 A Few Final Thoughts to Ponder

 It isn’t really important where in ITSM you reside or work, it’s evident that we’re experiencing a radical change and transformation in technology use and the need for higher-quality IT services.
-And, as such, the importance of ITSM has increased in these digital times.
+And, as such, the importance of ITSM and ITSM best practices have increased in these digital times.